nikmash711/colors-frontend-challenge/README.md

 2) What are your thoughts on repository layout?
 Do you prefer a particular style? ie general organization of code, components, tests, etc
 - I like to keep my code as organized and modularized as possible, so within the src folder I keep my components in one folder and my styles in another.
 If I was using Redux, I would also have an actions and reducers folder.
+- In terms of components, I like to look at the wireframes/mockups and break it down into small building blocks that make up the page.
+From there I decide which blocks should become their own components, whether they should be stateful or stateless, classes or functions, etc.
 - In terms of pushing up to the repo, I like to commit my changes everytime I finish a task or find a bug and fix it.
 I also like to include descriptive commit messages so I/other developers can clearly understand what each commit was for.
-- When working on any project, I usually like to work on functionality first, and design details last.
-In the past I’ve made the mistake of focusing on design details too heavily to start with, and then having to completely scratch it later down the line when the direction of the project changed, or a component was no longer needed.
-So I try to follow this routine instead now :)

 3) What are your thoughts on front-end URL routing?
 Are there any principles that you prefer to follow?
 - When I’m working with React, I like to use react-router for navigation and routing - it has great documentation, it’s easy to use, and it allows users to smoothly navigate throughout the app, go back to a previous route, etc.
-- Since there was no navigation for this project I didn’t implement react-router, but in the past when I've used it I set all the routes in an App.js file.
+- Since there was no navigation for this project I didn’t implement react-router, but in the past when I've used it I set up all the routes in an App.js file.

 4) Do you have any strong feelings on css styling/structures?
 - I like to make a different css file for each component so that the styles are organized and easy to find.
 - Within each css file, I organize the styles mobile-first, with media-queries at the bottom.
 - I try to assign descriptive class names to any element I want to style, so I can reuse that style in the future and know exactly what I’m styling.
 - I’ve recently gotten into the habit of alphabetizing css properties so that it’s easy for myself and other developers to find and add a property in the future.
-- For positioning I used flexbox so I can easily change how the cards are laid out in mobile view vs in desktop view.
+- For positioning I love using flexbox so I can easily change how the cards are laid out in mobile view vs in desktop view.
-- With bigger projects I like to use Sass so I can reuse variables instead of repeating colors/sizes/fonts all over the place, but didn’t think it was needed for the scope of this project.
+- With bigger projects I like to implement Sass so I can reuse variables instead of repeating colors/sizes/fonts all over the place, but didn’t think it was needed for the scope of this project.

 5) If you were to develop this front end further, what future features or improvements would you like to achieve?
 - I would capitalize the titles of each color palette so they look consistent.
 - I would attach links to each palette so the user can click on the palette and it takes them to the palette on the website.
-- I would include the entire date under each card, not just the time -- the time might be from the day before, but there is no distinction right now.
+- I would include the entire date under each card, not just the time - the time might be from the day before, but there is no distinction right now.
 - It takes a few seconds to get a response back from the API, so perhaps show a loading icon to the users so they’re aware when it’s loading.

 6) Anything else that you'd like to share to showcase your talents!
 - The screenshots didn’t really show what it should look like on small mobile views, so I changed the design/sizing a tad bit so it can stay responsive down to 320px.
-- I had fun working on this challenge and would love to hear any type of feedback (whether it’s something I could have styled better, organized better, etc.) -- I’m always looking to improve so I would really appreciate it!
+- I had fun working on this challenge and would love to hear any type of feedback (whether it’s something I could have styled better, organized better, etc.) - I’m always looking to improve so I would really appreciate it!

 ## Screenshots
 <img src='./mockups/Nikkies-Desktop.png' alt='Desktop Screenshot' width='900px'/>